rpbouman/huey/README.md

 - Intuitive [query builder](#query-builder) that supports projection, [aggregation](#aggregates), [filtering](#filtering), and [(sub)totals](#subtotals)
 - A pivot table to present analysis results
 - Many different [aggregate functions](#aggregates) for reporting and data exploration
-- Automatic breakdown of date/time columns to temporal hierarchy (year, month, quarter etc)
+- Automatic breakdown of date/time columns to temporal hierarchy with [derived attributes](#derived-attributes) for  year, month, quarter etc
-- Extensive support for array and ```STRUCT``` data types to allow immediate ad-hoc analysis of complex, nested data (typical for JSON data)
+- Extensive support for [arrays](#arrays) and [```STRUCT```](#structured-types) data types to allow immediate ad-hoc analysis of complex, nested data (typical for JSON data)
-- Export of result data and SQL queries to file or clipboard.
+- [Export](#export) of result data and SQL queries to file or clipboard.
 - Blazing fast, even for large files - courtesy of <a href="https://duckdb.org" target="_blank" rel="noopener noreferrer">DuckDB</a>
 - Truly light-weight.
-Huey depends on DuckDb-WASM, and Tabler Icons, but nothing more.
+Huey depends on DuckDb-WASM, and a Tabler Icons font, but nothing more.
 (Dependencies may be added in the future, but only when strictly necessary.)
 - Accessible.
 Huey uses semantic HTML and aria-roles.
 Please let us know if you find Huey has accessibility issues!
 - Run it your way!
   - Huey is a static webapp: you can simply download or checkout the source tree, and open src/index.html in your browser (as ```file://``` - no server required).
 But if you like, you can serve from any webserver like you would with any web page.